Everest Base Camp Luxury Trek

 DAY 16

 Day 15 was all about refreshment, some movement you give to your body and your muscles to unfold, and taking some fresh air again, but this time in the valley.
-In the evening, you can enjoy and savour every moment, which is a practical step considering it’s your last day of your Nepal stay.
+In the evening, after your schedule completes and you get your time for yourself, you will fly back to Kathmandu to pack up your stuff and make sure that nothing gets missed or left behind, which is a practical step considering it’s your last day of your Nepal stay.

 In the evening, to honor and give closure to your time here, a farewell dinner will be hosted.
 So enjoy, and take a second to make it memorable and worth it.